getodk/docs/odkx-src/injected-interfaces-methods.rst

   - refJsDate: A Date() object.
   - time: Time to start at.
 00-24hr nanosecond-extended iso8601-style representation: HH:MM:SS.sssssssss.

-  **Returns**: A Javascript Date() object.
+  **Returns**: A JavaScript Date() object.

-A conversion that retrieves the LOCAL TIME ZONE year, month, day from 'refJsDate', then CONSTRUCTS A NEW DATE OBJECT beginning with that LOCAL TIME ZONE year, month, day and applying the time to that object and returns the adjusted Date() object.
-The time is added to the zero hour, so that changes in daylight savings and standard time do not affect the calculations (HH can reach 24 hr during "fall back" days).
+A conversion that retrieves the LOCAL TIME ZONE year, month, day from 'refJsDate', then CONSTRUCTS A NEW DATE OBJECT beginning with that LOCAL TIME ZONE year, month, day, and applying the time to that object and returns the adjusted Date() object.
+The time is added to the zero hour, so that changes in daylight savings and standard time do not affect the calculations (HH can reach 24 hr during fall back days).

 NOTE: This method discards the nano fields.